Alarm-Siren/arduino-kicad-library/README.md

 Please open an [Issue](https://github.com/Alarm-Siren/arduino-kicad-library/issues) or [Pull Request](https://github.com/Alarm-Siren/arduino-kicad-library/pulls), as appropriate.

 ## Library Installation
-To add this library to your KiCad Project, do the following steps:
+To add this library to your KiCad Project, carry out the following steps:

 ### Manual Download
 1. Go to the [releases page](https://github.com/Alarm-Siren/arduino-kicad-library/releases) and download the most recent version of the "arduino-kicad-library-x.x.x.zip" file.